Renjithkumar993/SVGLogoMaker-nodejs-jest/README.md

 # SVGLogoMaker-nodejs-jest
  This is a Node.js command-line application that allows users to generate simple logos for their projects.
-Users can select a shape, color, and text for their logo, and the application will generate an SVG file that can be opened in a web browser.
+Users can select a shape, color, border color and size and text for their logo, and the application will generate an SVG file that can be opened in a web browser.

 ## Features